 Earlier established and longer lasting than the railway was Biggar Gasworks.
 This started life in 1836 and produced gas from coal for lighting, heating and cooking.
 Natural gas replaced coal gas from the late 1960s and gas works the length and breadth of the UK were closed and dismantled.
 But not in Biggar, where the gasworks was preserved as a museum.

-The Biggar Gasworks Museum is just one of a surprisingly large number of museums in and around Biggar.
-Until recently the focus was the Moat Park Heritage Centre, opposite Biggar Kirk.
-However, like the Gladstone Court Museum, this has closed pending the completion of the Museum of Biggar and Upper Clydesdale, which is planned to open in Biggar in the summer of 2015.
+The Biggar Gasworks Museum is just one of a the excellent museums in and around Biggar.
+Until 2014 the focus was the Moat Park Heritage Centre, opposite Biggar Kirk.
+Like the Gladstone Court Museum, this has closed and been replaced by the truly outstanding Biggar & Upper Clydesdale Museum, which opened towards the top end of the High Street in the summer of 2015.

 Biggar today remains a very attractive town whose linear layout still follows the course of the Roman road and the modern A702.
 And at its centre lies the market place, long, broad and gently climbing as you move from west to east.